-In the LTE network, SRVCC is a feature by which a UE can roam from EUtran to Utran (or vice versa) and other networks without disrupting an ongoing call.
-The LTE is packet-based while UTRAN or GERAN is a circuit-based network for voice calls.
+In an LTE network, SRVCC is a feature by which a UE can roam between EUtran to Utran radio types without disconnecting an ongoing call.
+The LTE is packet-based, while UTRAN or GERAN is a circuit-based network for voice calls.

 This tutorial will describe the SRVCC call flow from E-UTRAN to UTRAN.
 All the details are as per 3GPP specification ETSI TS 123 21.

 What is the SRVCC call flow trigger point?

-The triggering point is, when the UE sends a measurement report to the eNodeB, that the cell in another RAT type is more suitable.
-After that eNodeB instruct the MME for the handover is required.
+When the UE sends a measurement report to the eNodeB, the triggering point is that the cell in another RAT type is more suitable.
+After that, eNodeB instructs the MME that the handover is required.
 Next, MME instructs the other network components to initiate the SRVCC procedure.